 The MariaDB SELECT statement will retrieve all records from the STATES_OF_USA table.

-Let’s see an illustrated example of the BETWEEN condition by the following query:
+Let’s see an illustrated example of the BETWEEN condition with the following query:

 SELECT STATE_NAME,STATE_POPULATION FROM STATES_OF_USA